Healthy Homes Assessment Wadestown

 Wadestown Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory throughout Wadestown and New Zealand rental homes where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is mandatory to all Wadestown and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records to demonstrate the compliance with all Healthy Homes Standard that apply or will be applied during the tenure of your rental home.
+• Property managers and landlords have to keep records to demonstrate the conformance to all Healthy Homes Standards that apply or will be applicable throughout the tenancy period of your rental home.

-• Private landlords and property managers are required to ensure their rental properties comply in accordance with Healthy Homes Standards within 90 days of a renewal, new or a change in Tenancy.
+• Private landlords and property managers have to ensure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of a new, renewed or varied tenancy.

-• All households that are rented out through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.
+• All houses that are rented out from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes